Are you an empath? To learn coping skills to protect yourself from anger addicts, get my PDF “Life Strategies for Sensitive People” here.

 Anger addicts cope with conflict by accusing, attacking, humiliating, or criticizing.
-Unchecked they can be dangerous and controlling.
+Unchecked they can be dangerous to relationships and extremely controlling.

 Anger can tyrannize relationships.
 One woman I treated had stopped having any male friends because she was afraid of her partner’s unrelenting jealous anger.
 If she went to lunch, for instance, with a male colleague from work her partner would barrage her with cell phone messages during the meal.
 Initially, unable to set boundaries, she appeased him by giving in.
 My patient told me she didn’t want to “create a war at home” by doing anything to provoke his wrath.
 Clearly, we had our work cut out for us in therapy.
 She didn’t want to leave her partner but she needed to be strong enough to assert healthier limits in the relationship.